Sauerkraut with the herbs of Georgian cuisine.

 Georgia, one of the oldest settlement areas of mankind, is a mountain country with access to the Black Sea.
 Due to the different climatic zones and the resulting variety of cultivated products, a seasonally delicious and diverse cuisine developed, which was considered the haute cuisine of Soviet cooking.
 Today it is experiencing a renaissance among gourmets from all over the world.
+Georgian cabbage is my small contribution to this fabulous aroma.

 White wine vinegar and the use of spices and fresh herbs play a central role: pepper, shabbats clover, mint, tarragon, parsley, condari (wild thyme), basil, my much-loved dill and, above all, cilantro.
 Cilantro is the king of Georgian herbs.